yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

 cross-tabulated report for these variables.
 If you have chosen four or more variables, you will get tables for each variable, but you won't get the cross-tabulation.
-If your selected criteria include more than one measure (e.g., an overall scale and one or more continuous variables), a separate set of data reports will be generated for each measure (see exhibit 7-7).
+If your selected criteria include more than one dependent variable (e.g., an overall scale and one or more continuous variables), a separate set of data reports will be generated for each dependent variable (see exhibit 7-7).

 **Exhibit 7-7.
 Edit reports overview**
 ![Exhibit 7-7 is a screenshot from the ICILS IDE tool showing an overview of the Edit Reports tab.](images/chapter7/image7.png){width="6.5in" height="3.7284722222222224in"}